 Organisations are increasingly looking to employ graduates with a broad practical knowledge of their industry and this course offers an ideal opportunity to gain or build on existing experience.
-All students have the opportunity to undertake a year long period of industrial training between Part 2 and Part 3.
+All students have the opportunity to undertake a year long period of industrial training between Part 2 and Part 3, by transferring to the BSc Agriculture with Industrial Training.